Tunnelsats/tunnelsats/README.md

 ## Deep Dive: ##

-What is this script doing in detail?
+What is the `setup.sh` script doing in detail?

-1) Checking if required components are already installed and if not, installs them.
+1) Checking if required components are already installed and if not, installing them.
 These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).

-2) Checks if `tunnelsats.conf` exists in current directory (must be the same directory where setup script is located).
+2) Checking if `tunnelsats.conf` exists in current directory (must be the same directory where setup script is located).

-3) Sets up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.
+3) Setting up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.

-4) Enabling and starting required systemd services (wg-quick, splitting).
+4) Enabling and starting required systemd services (wg-quick@.service, splitting.service).

 5) Setting ufw port rules (if installed) to open up the VPN provided forwarded port.

-6) Adds nftables ruleset to client system to enable kill-switching and prevent DNS leakage.
+6) Adding nftables ruleset to client system to enable kill-switching and prevent DNS leakage.

 <br/>